FritzViljoen/FritzViljoen.github.io/_pages/about.md

 In my free time, I am an avid hiker, mountain biker, cross-fit enthusiast, and on-and-off pilot.
 It takes a lot of focus, confidence, and trust in the equipment to be 7000 feet in the air wrapped in a fiberglass cocoon which could take me all the way back down in seconds.

-When I am on the ground, I like the routine of a daily cross-fit session.
 I found that your physical well-being, is intricately connected with every other aspect of life, intellectually, emotionally, spiritually; and strangely enough, cross-fit has taught me a lot about my approach to life in general, my ability to grow stronger, and pushing myself out of my comfort zone to achieve my goals.